-- SCIENCE IS FOR EVERYONE - Science connects humans at the most fundamental level; which transcends all our ideological, cultural, and political differences. - KNOWLEDGE IS POWER - Science empowers humans to understand and improve the world around us; it is our moral imperative to share this tool across every corner of the globe. - WE ARE THE CHANGE - Science mobilizes humans with its innate optimism; it allows us to see the world as it could be, if we choose to use it for the common good.
+- SCIENCE IS FOR EVERYONE - Science connects humans at the most fundamental level; which transcends all our ideological, cultural, and political differences. - KNOWLEDGE IS POWER - Science empowers humans to understand and improve the world around us; it is our moral imperative to share this tool across every corner of the globe. - WE ARE THE CHANGE - Science mobilizes humans with its innate optimism (i.e. the tenacious hunt for knowledge); it allows us to see the world as it could be, if we choose to use it for the common good.